 - One parent living: Assets will be distributed to that parent.

 - Both parents deceased: Assets will be distributed equally to the decedent’s siblings.

 - Parents and all siblings deceased: Assets will be distributed per the hierarchy of relatives set forth by the state the decedent lived in at time of death.

 - No surviving family: Assets will go to the state the decedent living in at time of death.

 Let a Wethersfield, CT Asset Protection Lawyer Help Protect Your Estate

-Not having a will in place can leave assets unprotected, especially if the state intestate laws will result in distribution of assets to a family member that the decedent would not want to have.
+Not having a will in place can leave assets unprotected.
+This is especially true if the state intestate laws will result in distribution of assets to a family member that the decedent would not want to have.
 Make sure your assets are protected by contacting an asset protection lawyer Wethersfield, CT from The Law Offices of Ronald I. Chorches today.
-We have been helping clients protect their family for more than 30 years and would be happy to discuss what the best legal options for your situation are.
+We have been helping clients protect their family for more than 30 years.
+We’re happy to discuss what the best legal options for your situation are.